 - Global settings to control which Spaces can use Microsoft Teams Confluence Connector.

 - If something is missing please let us know via our Support Service Desk.

-- Coming soon: Microsoft Teams App that allows commands, searches, link unfurls, etc. → Microsoft Teams Confluence Connector with Bot (Cloud)
+- Coming soon: Microsoft Teams App that allows commands, searches, link unfurls, etc. → Advanced Microsoft Teams Confluence Connector for Confluence Cloud

 Global configuration for Microsoft Teams Confluence Connector accessible at the main Confluence Settings section.